-It is easy to check that these sumrules hold good for the 1-soliton potential $U=-2\gamma_1^2 {\sech}^2\gamma_1x$ for which all the integrals can be carried out analytically.
+It is easy to check that these sum rules hold good for the 1-soliton potential $U=-2\gamma_1^2 {\sech}^2\gamma_1x$ for which all the integrals can be carried out analytically.

-The procedure given above may be used to establish $N$ sumrules from the first $N$ members of the $[L]$ hierarchy and if the reflectionless potential with $N$ boundstates is known then the first $N$ sumrules may be used to determine the $N$ binding energies from the various integrals involving $U$ and its derivatives.
+The procedure given above may be used to establish $N$ sum rules from the first $N$ members of the $[L]$ hierarchy and if the reflectionless potential with $N$ bound states is known then the first $N$ sum rules may be used to determine the $N$ binding energies from the various integrals involving $U$ and its derivatives.
 This is yet another striking property of the soliton solutions of the Lax hierarchy.